About Us

 Rehearsals

-During the weeks leading up to a cathedral visit the choir rehearses four times, on alternating Thursdays and Fridays, at St John the Baptist Church, Windlesham, Surrey.
+During the weeks leading up to a cathedral visit the choir usually rehearses four times, on alternating Thursdays and Fridays, at St John the Baptist Church, Windlesham, Surrey.
 The music is sent out to the singers well in advance and the choir is expected to familiarise themselves with the scores so that rehearsals can be focussed on performance rather than note bashing.
 Our upcoming schedule of visits and rehearsals can be found here.
 The Saint John Singers welcomes new singers in all voice parts.
 Contact the Secretary if you would like to come along to a rehearsal.

 History